Devscale-Indonesia/personal-site/content/optimizing-performance-react-native.md

 ---
 title: "Optimizing Performance in React Native"
 date: "25/march/2025"
-tags: "Performance, React Native, App Optimization"
+tags: "Performance Optimization, React Native, App Optimization"
 ---

 Performance optimization in React Native apps involves multiple strategies to enhance user experience.
 Techniques such as lazy loading, minimizing re-renders, and using native modules can significantly improve the responsiveness of your application.
 Understanding the performance bottlenecks in your app is the first step towards effective optimization.